dotimothy/anteatings/README.md

 - Hard: A Clicking Challenge!

-Each level increasing the amount of ants, spawn rate while decreasing the amount of total lives.
+Each level increasing the amount of ants, speed, and spawn rate while decreasing the amount of total lives.

 Beware!
 Game can cause cringe in users.